Wends

 Germaniae veteris typus (Old Germany).
 Aestui, Venedi, Gythones and Ingaevones are visible on the right upper corner of the map.
 Edited by Willem and Joan Blaeu, 1645.

 Wends (Note: Venedi /la/; Winedas /ang/; Vindar; Wenden /de/ / Winden /de/; Vendere /da/; Vender /sv/; Vendai /lt/; Wendowie /pl/; Wendové /cs/) is a historical name for Slavs who inhabited present-day northeast Germany.
-It refers not to a homogeneous people, but to various people, tribes or groups depending on where and when it was used.
+It refers not to a homogeneous people, but to various people, tribes, or groups depending on where and when it was used.
 In the modern day, communities identifying as Wendish exist in Slovenia, Austria, Lusatia, the United States (such as the Texas Wends), and in Australia.
+One present-day group, the Lusatian Sorbs of Eastern Germany, remain in the Wendish homeland.

 In German-speaking Europe during the Middle Ages, the term "Wends" was interpreted as synonymous with "Slavs" and sporadically used in literature to refer to West Slavs and South Slavs living within the Holy Roman Empire.
 The name has possibly survived in Finnic languages (Venäjä /fi/; Vene /et/; Veneä), denoting modern Russia.